Jonathan Van Every: Boston Red Sox (second stint)

 On April 24, 2010, Van Every was traded back to the Red Sox for a player to be named later.

 On May 8, 2010, in a game against the New York Yankees in which Boston would go on to lose 14–3, Van Every pitched for the second time in his career, striking out one batter, and giving up a two-run home run to Mark Teixeira.
 Also in a game in Baltimore, he hit a solo home run in a game in which the Red Sox would lose.

 On May 22, 2010, he was designated for assignment by the Red Sox to make room for the returning Jacoby Ellsbury.

-Pittsburg Pirates (second stint)
+Pittsburgh Pirates (second stint)

 On May 31, 2010, the Red Sox traded him to the Pirates for catching prospect Josue Peley.
 He was assigned to Indianapolis where he hit .214 with 10 home runs in 74 games.